-Otology and Restorative Hearing Surgery
+Otology & Restorative Hearing

 The human ear is a miraculous and complex organ, responsible for many functions that are vital to a person’s quality of life.
 Hearing is the most recognized of these functions.
 However, the ear is also responsible for balance and spatial orientation.
 Otology and Restorative Hearing at Osborne Head and Neck Institute is focused on the care of medical and surgical problems of the ear.
 Our goal is to restore lost hearing and balance in those who have suffered a loss.